 All Amazon links on this post are affiliate links.
 If you buy anything on Amazon through the links on this post (not just items from this post), Amazon will pay me some coffee money (at no extra cost to you), which I promise to drink while creating more helpful content like this.
 All opinions on this site remain my own.

-As of the point of updating this post, Joker has made 1.017 billion dollars in Box office returns.
+As of the time of updating this post, Joker has made 1.017 billion dollars in Box office returns.
 This makes Joker the first R-rated movie to ever make a billion dollars worldwide.

 Since its debut, the new golden child of DC and Warner Bros has been smashing records left and right.
 As of last month, it became the highest R- rated movie ever.
 And now, it is the most profitable Comic book movie ever (Source – Forbes).

-And it achieved all this, on 62.5 Million Dollar budget (without opening in China).
+And the film achieved all this, on 62.5 Million Dollar budget (without opening in China).

 But what’s Joker About?

 Joker is without a doubt, one of the most thought-provoking and disturbing films I’ve ever seen.
 Even after seeing the movie, I still find myself trying to take in the Movie and its Message.

 To quote a friend, “Joker hits you in waves.”

 Joker follows failed comedian Arthur Fleck, who seeks a connection with anyone as he walks the streets of Gotham City.
 Isolated, Bullied, and disregarded by society, Fleck begins a slow descent into madness.
 As he transforms into the criminal mastermind known as The Joker.